6 Ways a Foreign Language Can Further Your Career Posted by mtaulier on Oct 27, 2014 in Archived Posts

-So what can you do to increase your chances of landing a job in this new economy?
+What can you do to increase your chances of landing a job in the new, globalized economy?

 Below are six ways bilingualism can benefit you in the professional world.